mcbeauregard/blocipedia-node/README.md

 View the app here: https://mcbeauregard-blocipedia-node.herokuapp.com/

 <h2>Set up instructions</h2>
 <p>When installing the application locally, be sure to create a database called blocipedia.
-Otherwise, when signin up a new users, you'll get the error "SequelizeConnectionError: database "blocipedia" does not exist."</p>
+Otherwise, when signing-up a new users, you may get the error "SequelizeConnectionError: database "blocipedia" does not exist."</p>